 The Associate of Applied Science Degree prepares students for entry-level employment or upgrades skills of students already employed.
 This degree requires a minimum of 60 credit hours with a cumulative CCC grade point average of 2.00 or higher.
 A minimum of 25 of these credit hours must be completed in the General Education Core Curriculum with a grade of "C" or better.

 Courses numbered below 100 and courses taken for S/U credit will not be counted toward this degree.
-Although many courses may transfer, this degree is not intended for transfer to a university.
+This degree is not intended for transfer to a university, although some courses may be accepted for transfer by universities.